Names of God in Islam: Attributes

+Both Ibn Taymiyya in his work, The Treaty of Tadmur, and Ibn al-Qayyim have published their statements claiming to be refuting Jahmiyya, and al-Juwayni respectively; as Jahmiyya scholars and al-Juwayni rejected the existence of the attributes of God and consider that the names of God are just semantics without any substances in them.
+The statements of both Ibn Taymiyya and Ibn al-Qayyim became the ruling which was established by Saudi Council of Senior Scholars, as they stated that each of God's name contains multiple attributes.
+Salafi scholars such as Ibn Baz did not consent to the interpretation of the attributes of God.
+Moreover, Walid Muhammad Abdullah Muhammad al-'Ali, an exegesis professor of Islamic University of Madinah, has quoted Ibn al-Qayyim's concern regarding the importance of names and attributes of God as part of the Tawhid (oneness of God) which is the first article of The Six Articles of Faith.

-Islamic mysticism
+Sufi mysticism

 There is a tradition in Sufism to the effect the 99 names of God point to a mystical "Most Supreme and Superior Name" (ismu l-ʾAʿẓam (الاسْمُ ٱلْأَعْظَم).
 This "Greatest Name of God" is said to be "the one which if He is called (prayed to) by it, He will answer."

-According to a hadith narrated by Abdullah ibn Masud, some of the names of God have also been hidden from mankind.
 More than 1000 names of God are listed in the Jawshan Kabir (جَوْشَنُ ٱلْكَبِير—literally "the Great Cuirass") invocations.
+Sufi mystic Ibn Arabi surmised that the 99 names are "outward signs of the universe's inner mysteries".

-The influential Sunni mystic Ibn Arabi (26 July 1165 – 16 November 1240) did not interpret the names of God as mere epithets, but as actual attributes paring the universe both in created and possible forms.
+Ibn Arabi (26 July 1165 – 16 November 1240) did not interpret the names of God as mere epithets, but as actual attributes paring the universe both in created and possible forms.
 By these names, the divine traits disclose for humans, whose divine potential is hidden, can learn to become a reflection of such names.
 However, such reflections are limited; the divine traits do not equal the divine essence of the names.
 Influenced by the metaphysical teachings of Ibn Arabi, Haydar Amuli assigned angels to the different names of God.
 Accordingly, the good angels as a whole are a manifestation of God's Names of Beauty.
-Evil angels (shayatin) on the other hand are a manifestation of God's Names of majesty, such as "The Haughty".
+Shaitan (shayatin) on the other hand are a manifestation of God's Names of majesty, such as "The Haughty".